argenkiwi/kenkyo/README.md

 ![Fumbol layer image](images/fumbol.png)

-As explained above, this layer can be accessed either by holding the layer keys from the main layer or buy holding the spacebar and, once on the Extend layer, pressing `R`.
+As explained above, this layer can be accessed either by holding the layer keys from the main layer or by holding the spacebar and, once on the Extend layer, pressing `R`.

 On this layer the number keys have been distributed along the home (middle) row.
 The top row consists of function keys from 1 to 10.
 For completeness, `F11` and `F12` are located at the center of the bottom row.
 The bottom row contains symbols that would otherwise require you to move your hand away from the center of the keyboard to reach them.
 Finally, the home and bottom row modifiers are placed to match those of the main layer.